Business Account & Card Agreement

 2. The Account

 2.1.
-Wallester opens Account in the Wallester System in the name of the Client only for the purpose of carrying out the Operations related to the Client’s business activities (expenses for the needs of the Client, payment of salaries and bonuses to employees, affiliates, etc.).
+Wallester opens Account in the currency indicated in the Wallester System in the name of the Client only for the purpose of carrying out the Operations related to the Client’s business activities (expenses for the needs of the Client, payment of salaries and bonuses to employees, affiliates, etc.).
 All funds added to the Account may be used only for the settlement of the Operations.
 The Account may not be held or maintained for personal, family or household purposes.
 Wallester reserves the right to close the Account and the Card if Wallester determines that it is being used for personal, family or household purposes.

 2.2.
 The funds held in the Account are not covered by the Financial Services Guarantee Scheme.
 The Account is not a checking or savings account and is in no way linked to any other account the Client may have.
 Client funds are safeguarded in segregated bank accounts and kept separate from Wallester own funds.
 The Client will not receive any interest on the funds held in the Account.